dot-and-box/dot-and-box/docs/docs/getting-started.md

 # Getting started

-All you need to do is add **dot and box** js script reference and add dot-and-box tag in your html page.
+All you need to do is add **dot and box** js script reference and add *dot-and-box* tag to your html page.

-1) install script by npm
+1) install script with npm
    ```shell
    npm i dot-and-box
    ```